 Not exactly.

 Acropolis is a rocky hill, in Athens center, 156 meters above the Saronic Sea.
-Acropolis Hill used to be the largest and most stunning complex in Ancient Greece, reaching its peak in the 5th century BC.
+Parthenon is one of the Temples dedicated to the goddess Athena that you can find on the Acropolis Hill.
+Acropolis Hill used to be the largest and most stunning complex in Ancient Greece, reaching its peak in the 5th century BCE.

-Today, on Acropolis Hill, the visitor can see up close the remains of a variety of constructions:
+Today, you can see up close the remains of a variety of constructions:

-- Classical Greece Temples devoted to ancient Greek gods (Parthenon, Erechtheion, Athena Nike)
+- Classical Greece Temples devoted to the ancient goddess Athena (Parthenon (Athena Parthenos), Erechtheion (Athena Polias), and Athena Nike.

 - Monumental Entryways (Propylaea) and the Acropolis Walls